Slowly baked over several days, creating a classic tea with a woodsy nose, rich liquor, and a well-balanced, slightly sour profile.

 Simple form, unrefined texture, old-world feel.

-This handmade kyusu is humble in its look and feeling.
+This handmade teapot is humble in its look and feeling.
 The red and black speckled clay is similar in texture to Japanese Shigaraki, and it feels unique to the touch.
 To me, it has an old-world, unrefined aesthetic.
 This type of clay should age beautifully with tea patina.

 Rustic, woodsy, and handcrafted, this wood-fired side-handle teapot is a rare gem with lots of artistic touch.